farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

   <i><b>Computational Complexity of MD5 <a href="https://daoyuan.li/exploring-the-performance-of-md5-efficiency-and-security/"></b></i>[18]</a>
 </p>

+There are algorithms that are considered somewhat threatening to MD5, namely the [Parallel Rho Algorithm](https://blog.cr.yp.to/20171017-collisions.html) classical and the quantum [Grover's Algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm), the most well known of the two being Grover's method.

+##### Grover's Algorithm
+Grover's Algorithm has gained nototiety for it's use in conjunction with hash functions.
+The algorithm specializes in finding a specific element (preimage for a hash) in an unordered list of elements (hashes) [[20]](https://en.wikipedia.org/wiki/Grover%27s_algorithm). <br><br>In traditional search algorithms you would expect to find your goal node after <b>(N / 2)</b> iterations which can be undesireable if N becomes too large.
+However with each iteration of Grover's method, the amplitude of the goal state is amplified with <b>(O(√1N))</b> which would mean the iteration would only need to be done <b>(O(√N))</b> times to reach the point where the probability of measuring the goal is <b>O(1)</b> which is a major speedup compared to classical algorithms [[19]](https://dsprenkels.com/files/grover.pdf).

 Algorithms like SHA-256 don't necessarily have to worry about this as much, in 2015, [Bitcoin](https://bitcoin.org/en/) was at one point computing 300 quadrillion (300 x 10<sup>15</sup>) SHA-256 hashes a second [[11]](https://en.bitcoin.it/wiki/Hash_per_second).
 If you were to attempt a collision attack and needed to calculate 2<sup>128</sup> hashes at 300 quadrillion hashes a second it would take 10<sup>13</sup> years to find a collision.
 Brute forcing would not be a viable option.
 Naturally this would bring up the question,<i> “Is there a way to reverse a calculated hash back to it's original state reliably?”</i> This is where the [P versus NP](https://en.wikipedia.org/wiki/P_versus_NP_problem) problem becomes relevant.

 ### P versus NP